 First Reconciliation and First Holy Communion are for children enrolled in our school or religious education program.
 Those preparing for these sacraments must be 1) members of Good Shepherd, 2) in second grade or above, and 3) enrolled in our school or religious education program.
 For more information about these programs, contact Fr.
 Ben Wittnebel.

 Confirmation conforms us more closely with Jesus and prepares us to serve as his witnesses in the world.
 Students preparing for Confirmation must be 1) members of Good Shepherd and 2) in 8th grade or above.
 For more information about our Confirmation program, Fr.
 Ben Wittnebel.

 Holy Orders and Consecrated Life

-Men and women interested in a vocation to priesthood, the diaconate program, or consecrated life should contact Father Marquard by e-mail or at ext.
+Men and women interested in pursuing a vocation to priesthood, diaconate, or consecrated life should contact Fr.
+Ben Wittnebel or at 763.544.0416, ext.
 812 to receive more information.

 Those interested in becoming Catholic as well as originally baptized Catholics interested in completing religious formation for entering or returning to active participation in the Sacramental Life of the Church are welcomed through the RCIA (Rite of Christian Initiation for Adults).
-A series of small-group adult faith classes begin in the Fall and finish in the Spring of each year, readying participants for full reception and welcome them into the Catholic Church at the Easter Vigil.
-For more information, please contact the parish office.
+Adults interested in learning more about the Catholic faith, or even about becoming Catholic, Fr.
+Ben Wittnebel.

 Anointing of the Sick

 Mass Intentions may be for the living and the departed.
 There is a suggested stipend of $7.00 per Mass Intention.
-Please contact the Parish Office, ext.
-810 if you would like to schedule a Mass Intention.
+Please call the parish office (763.544.0416, ext.
+810) if you would like to schedule a Mass Intention.

-Watch the bulletin for opportunities for special blessings throughout the year, or if in need of a special blessing, contact the Parish Office, 763-544-0416.
+Watch the bulletin for opportunities for special blessings throughout the year.
+Or, if in need of a special blessing, please call the parish office (763.544.0416, ext.
+810).